hmallepally/books/operational-excellence/book/harnessing-ai-for-performance-optimization.md

 4. **Strategic alignment and clear success metrics are essential for AI success**
 5. **Cultural change and leadership commitment are as important as technical implementation**

-### Exercises
+### Chapter Exercises

+#### Individual Exercises

 **Exercise 1: AI Readiness Assessment**
 Conduct a comprehensive assessment of your organization's AI readiness across technology, people, and processes.
 Identify gaps and develop a roadmap for improvement.
+Use the framework provided in this chapter to create a detailed assessment report with recommendations.

 **Exercise 2: Pilot Program Design**
 Design an AI pilot program for your organization, including selection criteria, success metrics, and implementation timeline.
+Present your plan to stakeholders with a business case and risk assessment.

 **Exercise 3: Case Study Analysis**
 Analyze a real-world AI implementation case study and identify key success factors, challenges, and lessons learned.
+Compare and contrast with other case studies in the chapter.

+#### Group Exercises

+**Exercise 4: Industry Analysis**
+In groups of 3-4, research and analyze AI adoption in a specific industry.
+Present findings on current state, challenges, opportunities, and future outlook.

+**Exercise 5: Strategic Planning Simulation** Role-play as executive team members planning AI transformation.
+Develop a 3-year strategic plan with budget, timeline, and success metrics.

+#### Research Assignments

+**Exercise 6: Literature Review**
+Conduct a literature review on AI in operations management.
+Identify key themes, gaps, and emerging trends in academic research.

+**Exercise 7: Technology Assessment**
+Research and evaluate three AI technologies relevant to your industry.
+Create a comparative analysis with recommendations for adoption.

 ### Further Reading